trancethehuman/hr-gpt/Readme.md

   - `pip` installed
   - [OpenAI account & API key](https://platform.openai.com/)
   - Slack account, test workspace, bot & app token
+  - Sign up for Supabase to get a URL and key (this is used for logging)
+    - If you don't want this, make sure to comment out the logging code in `slack_respond_with_agent`

 - Setup Slack App and get tokens